makrai/notes/baroiu-2023-mustard-deeplearning.md

 # Abstract

-* Sentiment analysis and its sub-area of sarcasm detection has received growing
+* Sentiment analysis and its sub-area of sarcasm detection
 * approaches from basic machine learning to multi-modal deep learning solutions,
 * Context has proven to be instrumental for sarcasm .
 However, no NLP research has
 * we: detection of sarcasm context, aiming to develop models that can correctly